If you google ‘follow your passion,’ you will find over 400 million results telling you to find your passion to pursue a career.

 In this new study, they focused on mindsets about interests.
 Is the same true about interests as intelligence?
 Are interests ‘fixed’ or can interests be cultivated and developed over time?

 To study this, the researchers at Stanford conducted five experiments on 470 participants.
-One set of participants were more interested in science and technology while the other set were more passionate about the humanities.
+One set of participants were more interested in science and technology while the other set was more passionate about the humanities.

 The researchers had all the participants read two articles, one related to science and technology and the other about the humanities.
 They found that those participants who had a fixed mindset about their interests and passions were less open to the article that was outside their interest.